WWE News: Will WWE Truly Change Bray Wyatt Vs Randy Orton Match At WrestleMania?

 It is rumored already that AJ Styles will walk away as the winner of this match and may get his shot to take him the WWE Championship at WrestleMania against Bray Wyatt.
 However, many also believe that this will end up changing again as we head toward WrestleMania.
 It has been rumored for some time that AJ Styles would take on WWE SmackDown Live Commissioner Shane McMahon at WrestleMania, but something has to happen to get this match going.

 It is unlikely that Shane would just pop up and demand a match with AJ Styles for no reason at all.
-This means Styles has to push for this match to occur, but it would only need to happen if Shane did something that offended Styles so badly that he wanted to take out frustration on the Commissioner.
-Many believe this is the set-up, as AJ would end up winning next week setting up the Wyatt/Styles match for WrestleMania 33 for the WWE Championship.
+This means Styles has to push for this match to occur, but it would only need to happen if Shane did something that offended Styles so badly that he wanted to take out frustration on the commissioner.
+Many believe this is the set up, as AJ would end up winning next week setting up the Wyatt/Styles match for WrestleMania 33 for the WWE Championship.

 Down the line, Randy Orton would break the brainwashed spell that Bray Wyatt has over him and would want to face him again.
 Sadly by that point, AJ Styles has already earned the right to face Wyatt at WrestleMania due to the fact that he earned it in the battle royal.
-However, Orton did not say no to WrestleMania and Bray Wyatt under sound mind and judgement, which would force Shane to remove AJ in place of Orton or WWE will go with Orton beating Styles on SmackDown Live.
+However, Orton did not say no to WrestleMania and Bray Wyatt under sound mind and judgement, which would force Shane to remove AJ in place of Orton, or WWE will go with Orton beating Styles on SmackDown Live.

-Since AJ Styles has yet to get a one on one rematch for the WWE Championship since losing it, AJ would most likely try and fail to win the WWE Championship on SmackDown Live before WrestleMania.
-One would imagine this would force him to go nuts on Shane McMahon and force this match to happen while Wyatt vs Orton is back on.
+Since AJ Styles has yet to get a one-on-one rematch for the WWE Championship since losing it, AJ would most likely try and fail to win the WWE Championship on SmackDown Live before WrestleMania.
+One would imagine this would force him to go nuts on Shane McMahon and force this match to happen while Wyatt vs. Orton is back on.

 Keep in mind, WWE now has six weeks to build to WrestleMania with the blue brand.
 That means we’re clearly going to need some good storytelling between now and then, and this could be a beautiful way of getting two top matches onto the WrestleMania 33 card.
 Obviously WWE could always go with a triple threat match at WrestleMania with Styles, Wyatt, and Orton.
-This would much better, but WWE sadly won’t go that direction most likely.
+This would be much better, but WWE sadly won’t go that direction most likely.

 [Featured Image by WWE]